SkyrimScripting/SKSE_Template_HelloWorld/README.md

 > Because this uses CommonLibSSE NG, it supports Skyrim SSE, AE, GOG, and VR!

+### What does it do?

+After running Skyrim, once at the Main Menu, press the `~` key to open the game console.

+You will see that we printed `"Hello, world!"` to the console at the Main Menu 🐉

 ### Requires:

 - [Visual Studio 2022](https://visualstudio.microsoft.com/) (_the free Community edition is fine!_)